 Crating can help here, too, as dogs just don’t want to potty in their crates, so they will hold it.

 There’s a good chance your newly found pup may not smell great.
-Baths can be a bit stressful for a newly found dog whereas a good belly rub (and entire body rub!) may be more appreciated if the dog is willing.
-If so, use a small bit of baby powder to rub into the dog to get it smelling a little better.
+Baths can be a bit stressful for a newly found dog, whereas a good belly rub (and entire body rub!) may be more appreciated if the dog is willing.
+If so, use a small bit of baby powder to rub into the dog to make it smell a little better.